hubmapconsortium/software-docs/docs/faq.md

 </details>

-<details><summary>What controlled vocabularies or ontologies are being used by HuBMAP? </summary>
+<details><summary><b>What controlled vocabularies or ontologies are being used by HuBMAP?</b> </summary>

-Each donor metadata item uses Unified Medical Language System (UMLS) Concept Unique Identifiers (CUIs) and related SNOMEDCT_US codes with [complete list here.](/donor#more) This list will be expanded as clinical data transactions, not just metadata, are added for donors for which data is available.
-Similarly the other metadata will be encoded with applicable ontologies.
-The HuBMAP Knowledge Graph underpins all ontologies used in HuBMAP but is not yet deployed.
-The current CCF ontology uses Uberon, Kidney Tissue Atlas Ontology (KTAO) and Cell Ontology (CL), see details in https://arxiv.org/abs/2007.14474
+Each donor metadata item uses [Unified Medical Language System (UMLS)](https://www.nlm.nih.gov/research/umls/index.html) Concept Unique Identifiers (CUIs) and related [SNOMEDCT_US](https://www.nlm.nih.gov/healthit/snomedct/us_edition.html) codes.
+- This list will be expanded as clinical data transactions, not just metadata, are added for donors for which data is available.
+- Similarly, other metadata will be encoded with applicable ontologies.
+- The HuBMAP Knowledge Graph underpins all ontologies used in HuBMAP but is not yet deployed.
+- The current CCF ontology uses Uberon, Kidney Tissue Atlas Ontology (KTAO) and Cell Ontology (CL), see details in https://arxiv.org/abs/2007.14474

 </details>